dyegoe/awss/README.md

 ## Installation

+You can download the binary from the [releases](https://github.com/dyegoe/awss/releases) page.

+Or you can build it from source:

 ```txt
 git clone http://github.com/dyegoe/awss
 cd awss
 go build
 cp awss /usr/local/bin
 ```

-Or you can download the binary from the [releases](https://github.com/dyegoe/awss/releases) page.

 ## Configuration